Quick pop quiz: What comes to mind when you think of classical music? Perhaps Beethoven, or Mozart?

 Barber plays with ASO and will also be performing in the Living Waters concert.
 "Elaine has made huge strides in understanding the value, beauty and fun of historical harp," Johnson says.

 "AISD has been a tough nut to crack for far too long," Johnson adds.
 "We are also looking to collaborate with other local groups on some larger projects in the near future, but I don't want to spill any beans here.
-We are busy planning next season's schedule
+We are busy planning next season's schedule, which starts mid-September with Music from the Tudor Courts: Henry VIII and Elizabeth I."

 The folks at TEMP are all excited about their ability to bring this little-heard music to Austin audiences.
 "We're very user-friendly and informal, and love to visit with our audience members during intermissions and after concerts," Prewitt says.
 "Our instrumentalists will show off their strange (to modern eyes) instruments and even, in some cases, let folks touch and attempt to play them.
 We treasure our listeners, because they complete the circle, and help us to keep this great music alive in our culture."